There’s an old saying that you can’t kill an aloe vera plant, and the consensus is that this claim applies to all aloe plants.

 Fungicides or insecticides will usually fix this issue.

-Still, root rot is a more profound concern, which can be bacterial or fungal and kill your aloe.
+Still, root rot on Aloe plants is a more profound concern, which can be bacterial or fungal and kill your plant.

 Symptoms include yellow, swollen, limp, or mushy leaves.

 Often, this will begin on one side of the plant and slowly spread.